-

 What other arbitration-related treaties and conventions is your country a party to?

-Greece has ratified the 1923 Geneva Protocol on Arbitration Clauses by virtue of Legislative Decree 4/1926 as well as the 1927 Geneva Convention on the Execution of Foreign Arbitral Awards by virtue of Law 5013/1931.
+Greece has ratified the 1923 Geneva Protocol on Arbitration Clauses as well as the 1927 Geneva Convention on the Execution of Foreign Arbitral Awards.
 However, under Article 7 (II) of the New York Convention, their effect has already ceased between Contracting States within the scope application of the New York Convention.
 Hence, their practical utility is limited only to States bound by said Conventions but not by the New York Convention.
-Greece has also ratified the 1965 ICSID Convention on the Settlement of Investment Disputes between States and Nationals of Other States (“ICSID Convention”) by virtue of Mandatory Law 608/1968 (entry into force on May 21, 1969).
+Greece has also ratified the 1965 ICSID Convention on the Settlement of Investment Disputes between States and Nationals of Other States (“ICSID Convention”).
 Moreover, Greece is a party to several arbitration-related bilateral conventions, pertaining mainly to the recognition and enforcement of arbitral awards.
-Given that the vast majority of said conventions exist between Greece and other States that are also signatories to the New York Convention, article 7 (I) applies.
-Hence, bilateral conventions preceding the New York Convention (its entry into force) are not affected, whereas bilateral conventions concluded afterwards may apply on the basis of the more-favorable-right provision of said article.
+Given that the vast majority of said conventions exist between Greece and other States that are also signatories to the New York Convention, Article 7 (I) applies.
+Hence, bilateral conventions preceding the New York Convention (its entry into force) are not affected, whereas bilateral conventions concluded afterwards may apply based on the more-favorable-right provision of said article.

 -